-For example, Bain & Company recently analyzed the telecommunication industry and found that nearly 60% of customers split their mobile, internet, TV and landline services across multiple providers.
+Bain & Company recently analyzed the telecommunication industry and found that nearly 60% of customers split their mobile, internet, TV and landline services across multiple providers.
 Convincing just 10% of those customers to switch even one service away from a competitor, could mean an incremental revenue of $480 million for the telco.

 2. Build an Omnichannel Customer View

+Your customers engage with different touchpoints throughout their journeys and likely take multiple journeys concurrently.
 If marketers want to make cross-sell and upsell offers that will have a high win-rate, even as customers hop across channels and devices, they must have a complete, single customer view across all their touchpoints.

 A customer journey analytics platform enables you to get a single, unified view of the customer by quickly integrating data across a variety of systems and channels such as point-of-sale systems, email marketing platforms, marketing automation systems, data warehouses, websites, surveys, call centers, clickstream, chat, etc.

 In addition to simply integrating data across touchpoints and internal systems, customer journey analytics tools use identity matching to determine which events in each system are actually being performed by the same individual.
-For B2B marketers, high-quality, real-time customer data is important for making personalized recommendations in the moment and providing an exceptional customer experience.

-B2B cross-sell and upsell can be improved by incorporating data like:
+Cross-sell and upsell can be improved by incorporating data like:

-- Which features are being used
+- Which products or services are being used

 - Whether their subscription is up for renewal